Skip to main content

 After admission to the university, students work with their LEAP advisor to register for classes.

-Note: A student can enroll in non-degree studies or the graduate certificate program and then apply to the AEHS master’s program at a later date.
+Note: A student can first enroll in non-degree studies or the graduate certificate program and then apply to the AEHS master’s program at a later date.
 A total of twelve (12) credit hours taken as NDS or in the graduate certificate program can be applied towards the master’s program, but only six (6) NDS credit hours can apply towards the graduate certificate program.
 The time limit to complete a master’s (6 years) or certificate (4 years) program begins with the earliest course applied towards said program.

 Contact